 A previously recorded act of aggression against ambulance drivers and paramedics is superimposed on a large screen, which is a real-time recording of the street.
 Passers-by watch themselves on the screen, just a few feet away from the recorded fight, and are stunned by what they see.
 They are given four steps to take, including calling the authorities, when facing a real-life situation in the future.

 Nothing like being put on the spot to make us realize that we can do more than just take photos to share on our social networks later on.

 10. ThaiHealth – Best Anti-Smoking Campaign Ever

 We saved the best for last.
-This one required little to no cost but had long-lasting effects that could probably help save a life.
+This one requires little to no cost but has long-lasting effects that could probably help save a life.
 A boy and a girl individually approach smoking adults to borrow a light, both with a cigarette in their hand.
 All the adults are approached in the middle of a smoking session.

-Rather than give the asking child a light, the adults lecture the child actors on the effect smoking has on their health, the diseases smoking causes, their looks and their life.
+Rather than giving the asking child a light, the adults lecture the child actors on the effects smoking has on their health, the diseases smoking causes, their looks, and their lives.

-“So why are you smoking?” the children ask before leaving them written reminder bearing the number to a helpline to quit smoking.
-Almost every smoker was reported to have thrown away their cigarette and there was a rise in phone enquiries to the helpline.
+“So why are you smoking?” the children ask before leaving them a written reminder bearing the number to a helpline to quit smoking.
+Almost every smoker was reported to have thrown away their cigarette, and there was a rise in phone enquiries to the helpline.